bekiralti/villas-controller-usage-guide/readme.md

 # Summary

-This guide will try to show how to use VILLAScontroller and also try to explain it by using according Code Snippets.
-Let's start with the installation first.
+This guide will try to show how to use VILLAScontroller to communicate with a VILLASnode process.
+I will try to not get too technical.
+For a technical documentation please have a look at [with_code_explanation](with_code_explanation/readme.md).

 # Installation